Jackson3195/OData-API-Serverless-v2/README.md

 - To be implemented with TDD in mind
 - Improve understanding of the .vscode directory (Purpose?
 Benefits?)
+  - `extensions.json`
+    - Allows you to create a list of recommended extentions for a particular project, for example in this project.
+I've added:
+      - Azure Functions extention
+      - ESLint extention
+      - Prettier ESLint compatiable extention
+    - This should make developing easier and simpler as there is an OTB (out the box) list of extentions that should help with debugging, linting an formatting
+    - More information on this particular file can be found [here](https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions)
+  - `launch.json`
+    - A configuration file for running or debugging your application.
+  - `settings.json`
+    - Responsible for workspace based settings; things like format on save etc
+  - `tasks.json`
+    - A set of tasks to execute when you press F5 or equivalent run your application.
+    - Relative to this project, I've tied it to the `npm run build:dev` command and then told the func: host to start
 - Medium Article on how to setup SonarQube for MacOS/Windows

 # Local Development Setup